-(1) For 2012 to 2013, these categories were included under "Others".
+(1) For 2011 to 2013, these categories were included under "Others".

-represented 22.5 per cent. of total banks credit.
+In the year ended 31 December 2015, consumer loans grew by 4.5 per cent. to reach SAR 337.3 billion (U.S.\$89.9 billion), which represented 24.8 per cent. of total bank credit.
 While the expansion in consumer credit can be explained by the growth in labour force, low interest rate environment, better risk assessment of individual borrowers and technological advancements, the slowdown in the growth relative to past years can be attributed to the overall slowdown in economic activity.